-Basically, Child stunting is an outcome of long-term chronic intake of a low-quality diet (which leads to malnutrition) in combination with morbidity, contagious diseases, and environmental problems.
-In that case, more educated parents are better at taking care of their children than uneducated ones (Semba et al., 2008).
+Child stunting is an outcome of long-term chronic intake of a low-quality diet (which leads to malnutrition) in combination with morbidity, contagious diseases, and environmental problems.
+Research shows that educated parents are better at taking care of their children than uneducated ones (Semba et al., 2008).
 Consumption of food with insufficient calories and fewer than four different food groups consumed by children per day are key predictors of malnutrition (Ew et al., 2013).

 Malnutrition among children is noticeable mostly in poor and middle-income countries because it is highly correlated with low socioeconomic status.
 Past studies have shown that low maternal body mass index, low standard of living score, lower mental capacity, bad school performance, less productivity are the consequences of overall stunting, which is severely linked with poverty, female literacy, nuclear family, gross product, region of living (Frongillo et al.,1997; Pal et al., 2017; Pramod Singh et al., 2009).
 Most often children with differential nutritional consumption, socioeconomic and cultural variation and differences in their genetic potential affect them to achieve maximum height (Senbanjo et al., 2011).

 Moreover, the fundamental causes of having stunting among under-five children are multifactored such as low income, less than two meals per day, being female sex, fathers occupation, maternal and paternal education, polygamous family settings, exclusive breastfeeding, ethnic minority (Afework et al., 2021; Berhanu et al., 2018; Ew et al., 2013; Frongillo et al.,1997).
 So, these factors initially set a barrier to the children from their childhood to grow properly in height and be productive in the future which also impedes the socio-economic development of a country.
-The number of school children or adolescents facing stunting also increases over time.
 The factors which are actively maximizing the risk of stunting among school-going adolescents are gender discrimination, age, types of meals, mother's education, sources of drinking water, menstruation status, cold or cough, and diarrhea (Bogale et al., 2020; Ew et al., 2013).
 Therefore, reducing the risk of factors that are associated with stunting, limiting the number of pregnancies, prevention of diarrheal diseases has received sudden attention by the improvement partners and has been considered as future development goals in this field (Asfaw et al., 2015; Pramod Singh et al., 2009; Sarma et al., 2017).

 The worldwide prevalence of stunting decreased from 40% to 22% which is immense, and the change has been seen most significantly in the Southeast Asian region (UNICEF et al., 2015).
 However, Bangladesh has undergone rapid urbanization in recent years, and it is predicted that there will be 50% more urban population by 2050(UN, 2014).
 Bangladesh has also set an example of reducing child stunting in the last decade though it is very small.
-The prevalence is extremely concentrated on characteristics such as wealth index, exposure of the mother to the mass media, age of the child, size of child at birth, and parents’ education in this area(Pramod Singh et al., 2009).
+The prevalence is extremely concentrated on characteristics such as wealth index, exposure of the mother to the mass media, age of the child, size of child at birth, and parents’ education in this area (Pramod Singh et al., 2009).